dgsamper/recipes-html/README.md

 ## Thoughts 💭

-THe purpose of this project was trying to do a basic website with only HTML following good patterns, good code practices and also try out some new git commands.
+The purpose of this project was create a basic website with only HTML, following good patterns, good code practices and also try out new git commands.

 ## Techs used 💻